 If only we were born with an instruction manual on what makes us tick!
 The good news is, it is never too late to learn.
 It's a complex matter, but like a car, we don't have to know everything about the engine to learn how to drive it safely.

 This 4 minute TED talk called “The Demise of Guys” by Stanford professor Philip Zimbardo looks at arousal addiciton.

 “The Great Porn Experiment” is a 16 minute TEDx talk by former science teacher Gary Wilson, that answers the challenge set down by Zimbardo.
-It has been viewed almost 9 million times on YouTube and has been translated into 18 languages.
+It has been viewed more than 9 million times on YouTube and has been translated into 18 languages.